How Deakin U perceives its purpose: it’s in the annual reports

 Which was more expansive than her June 19 statement, in which she assured the university that Council, “is focused on ensuring that the university’s staff and students have the leadership in place to ensure that Charles Sturt can continue to deliver world class higher education across all of our campuses and to our online students.”

 Six months later there is still no word on a permanent replacement.
 Last month the university told CMM “the recruitment process is continuing” (CMM November 20).
 It still is, with Dr Allan telling CSU staff Friday that Acting VC John Germov will, “continue to work closely with the leadership team and the university council.”

 Uni Newcastle staff get holidays back

-The Fair Work Commission told management to give credit staff for leave days it told them to take.
+The Fair Work Commission told management to credit staff for leave days it told them to take.
 It will but also appeal the judgement

 The university is appealing a FWC decision in which Deputy President Booth concluded that clauses in the university’s enterprise agreement are contrary to the act and “have no effect,” (CMM November 26).